MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 Rearrange Words
 ==

-Now that you have a repository and your first commit, let's keep going by writing a basic script with only a few moving parts.
+Now that you have a repository and understand the module pattern, let's keep going by writing a basic script with only a few moving parts.

-We'll build a script that randomly rearranges a set of words provided as command-line arguments to the script.
+Write a script (*rearrange.py*), that randomly rearranges a set of words provided as command-line arguments to the script.

-For example, if you run the following command (assuming your script name is *rearrange.py*, though you can use any name you like)
+For example, if you run the following command:

 	$ python rearrange.py how now brown cow